 - 9. Download our app and follow us on Twitter

 Once you have registered on or after 1 September, you can download our Sussex Mobile app which is available for free on iOS (iPhone, iPad), Android and Blackberry devices and also as a web-based interface.
-It provides easy access to lots of useful information, such as your personalised timetable, your Sussex emails, printing, and assessment and feedback on your studies.
+It provides easy access to lots of useful information, such as your personalised timetable, your Sussex emails, student blogs, wellbeing, printing, and assessment and feedback on your studies.

 - 10. Make a plan for eating well and staying healthy

 - 11. Sign up for your free sports membership

 You can get fit, try something new, build friendships and explore your city by signing up for a free bronze Sussexsport membership as part of our Active US project.
 Sign up online and we will enter you into a prize draw to win some iTunes vouchers.

 Active US is a collaboration between Sussexsport (the University's sport service) and the Students’ Union, funded by Sport England.
 We are dedicated to introducing you to unlimited fitness and sporting opportunities on and off campus.
 From yoga and dance, to traditional sports, to mountain biking and bouldering, be a part of our activity and social calendar to make the most of your university experience and enhance your graduate employability by getting involved with sports on your doorstep.
 There really is something for everyone, of all abilities.

 - 12. Plan how you will get around

 Brighton and Hove Buses will be on campus over Welcome Weekend and during Freshers Week selling daily and weekly tickets and giving you lots of information on bus routes and other ticket types.
 But if you want to avoid the queues and possibly save some money you can buy online before you arrive.
 Falmer train station is also close by and campus is easy to get to by bike and foot from surrounding areas.